Menu

 7. Football Grounds:

-• The 1970s: Terraced stands were still prevalent, and many multi-purpose stadiums hosted other sports and events.
+• In the 1970s, terraced stands were still prevalent, and many multi-purpose stadiums hosted other sports and events.

 • 1980s: The tragic events of Hillsborough in 1989 led to the Taylor Report recommending an all-seater model.
 This led to significant stadium redesigns.